 Reason #1: Cheap replacement slipcovers

-Ok, coming from a person who has attempted to sew my own slipcover…this is a HUGE bonus.
-Ikea slipcovers cost less than my DIY slipcover (even after using 50% off coupons at the fabric store).
+This is a HUGE bonus.
+Ikea slipcovers cost less than the one I tried to sew for my Arhaus sofa (mind you, Arhaus charged thousands for a replacement!)
 There are hundreds of blogger testimonials on how to care for your white Ikea slipcover.
 But, I love the idea of not being stuck with the same-old-same old, and can change looks throughout the season.
 Not only can I purchase a variety of new slipcovers for $199 or less at any Ikea store when I visit, but I can easily order from Ikea’s store online at Amazon for approximately the same price I’d pay in a store.
 During the winter, I’m hoping to see some velvet style slipcovers online, too.

 Here is a glimpse of what you’ll find on Amazon: